 - to inform us of any conflict of interest, real or perceived, with teams or institutions, thus allowing us not to assign these teams to you.

-4. Members of the "kitchen" (about three persons sought)
+4. Members of the "kitchen" (about six persons sought for each edition)

 In the terminology of the Competition, the members of the kitchen are the persons who prepare the case and all the documents necessary for the tests.
 Being a member of the kitchen requires: